-Report Missing Fasteners: Add an option to each JOB that would allow us to report any missing fasteners.
-When it is set, the controller will report a NOK rundown for each fastener that is defined in the JOB but has not been run.
+Report Missing Fasteners: Add an option to each JOB to allow the reporting of any missing fasteners.
+When it is set the controller will report an NOK rundown for each fastener that is defined in the JOB but has not been ran.
 These NOK results will be reported whenever a new job is started AND the prior JOB is incomplete.